-Daniel A. Huntley is an associate in the transactional group, concentrating his practice in corporate law, real estate law, estate and trust law and agribusiness law.
+Daniel A. Huntley is a partner in the transactional group, concentrating his practice in corporate law, real estate law, estate and trust law and agribusiness law.
 Originally from Rochelle, Illinois, his clients range from multi-national corporations to local family-owned businesses to individuals.

 Outside of his law practice, Daniel enjoys pheasant hunting, nature conservation, golf, the Georgetown Hoyas, and northern Wisconsin.